afaq-ahmed07/Image-Captioning-Blip-2/README.md

 - **IPython Notebook**: The notebook contains the complete code for loading the dataset, fine-tuning the model, and evaluating the results.

 ## Files & Directories

-- **flickr8k.zip**: Contains the images from the Flickr8k dataset.
 - **flickr8k_captions.csv**: A CSV file containing the captions for the images in the dataset.
-- **blip2-flickr8k.ipynb**: Jupyter notebook that contains the entire process of fine-tuning and evaluating the BLIP-2 model.
+- **VLM_Blip_2_1.ipynb**: Jupyter notebook that contains the entire process of fine-tuning and evaluating the BLIP-2 model.
-- **model**: The fine-tuned model saved for inference and further use.

 ## Requirements